WillianJohan/TheButton/README.md

 #### How to play
  - Push the button
  - Release the button
- - Press the button again.
+ - Press the button again. (☞ﾟヮﾟ)☞

+To play you can download the apk from the [play store](https://play.google.com/store/apps/details?id=com.Johan.TheButton "The Button")
 # Screenshots
 ---